apache/druid/docs/content/development/extensions-core/kafka-ingestion.md

 Notes about states:

 - Since it's possible that 2+ states can apply to a supervisor at the same time, each state is given a priority.
-The active state with the highest priority will be returned in the status report.
+The active state with the highest priority (i.e. lowest priority number) will be returned in the status report.
 - States marked with "first iteration only" only occur on the supervisor's first iteration at startup or after suspension.

 ### Getting Supervisor Ingestion Stats Report